amandakoka/autismawareness/README.md

   ![Video](documentation/videoreturn.png)

 ### W3C Validator
 The W3C validator was used to validate the HTML on all pages of the website and the CSS in style.css file.
+All html and css on pages passed through the validator testing.
 * [Index page html](documentation/hpvalidatorr.png)
 * [Signs page html](documentation/signsvalidator.png)
 * [Contact us page html](documentation/contactvalidator.png)